 Sifting through pieces of the past

-A few weeks ago I met up with a friend to do just that.
-We set out to photograph some landscapes because the leaves were changing, but when I started driving towards the mountains east of Park City I remembered a cool place I’d driven past dozens of times on my way to go fishing in Wanship.
-I have always wanted to photograph it.
+A few weeks I set out to photograph some landscapes because the leaves were changing, but when I started driving towards the mountains east of Park City I remembered a cool place I’d driven past dozens of times on my way to go fishing in Wanship.
 It rests right next to what claims to be the oldest home in Summit County.
-From the outside I would describe it as a scrap metal yard that wraps around a large two-story barn.
+From the outside it looks like a scrap metal yard that wraps around a large two-story barn.
 Outside the barn there are heaps of old wooden wagon wheels, collections of skis, glass bottles, and just about everything else under the sun, old and new, but mostly old.
 It seamlessly connects to the old house as the collections of stuff surround it inside and out.